forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-testcasegen.md

 | macOS            | ⌥ ⌘ T         |
 | Windows          | ⌥ ⌘ T         |
 | Linux            | ⌥ ⌘ T         |

+## Known Issues
+* Triggering a test from an Apex file could generate the same test over and over again.
+Generate subsequent tests from the test file to avoid this issue.
+* Currently test data isn’t generated alongside a test generation.